Flux-balance laws in scalar self-force theory: Equations of motion

 \subsubsection{Perturbative analysis}

 Unlike in the case of conserved quantities, the perturbative analysis is somewhat complicated by the fact that the quantity of interest, namely $\Gamma(\tau, \varepsilon)$, is not a scalar, but a function that returns points on phase space $T^* \mc M$.
 Previously, we had considered this function at fixed $\varepsilon$, and varied $\tau$ to obtain a curve $\Gamma(\varepsilon)$.
 However, one can instead fix $\tau$, and vary $\varepsilon$ to obtain a different curve in $T^* \mc M$; at $\Gamma(\tau)$, we denote the tangent vector to this curve by $\var \Gamma^A$.

-We wish to determine this tangent vector as a function of $\tau$.
+The aim of the present derivation is to determine the tangent vector $\delta \Gamma^A$ as a function of $\tau$.
+The vector $\delta \Gamma^A$ encodes the dependence of worldline phase space quantities on the field $\phi^R$ that perturbs the worldline motion.
+Ultimately, we show that the difference of $\delta \Gamma^A$ at different points on the worldline is equivalent to an integral over the field-dependent forcing term of the Hamiltonian:

+This expression is the first step required for our derivation in Sec.~\ref{sec:integrated} of the flux-balance law associated with phase-space symmetry operators -- it establishes the relationship between differences in worldline phase-space quantities and the local field that appears in the Hamiltonian.
+The remaining steps to relate the field values on the worldline to fluxes on a remote worldtube are given in Sec.~\ref{sec:integrated}.